-A3 The glossary (Appendix E) should be consulted for definitions and explanation of terms used in the text.
+A3 The glossary (Appendix D) should be consulted for definitions and explanation of terms used in the text.

-A4 In accordance with Article 12 of Regulation 882/2004, laboratories designated for official control of pesticide residues must be accredited to ISO/IEC 17025.
-According to Article 11 of Regulation 882/2004, analysis methods used in the context of official controls shall comply with relevant Community rules or with internationally recognised rules or protocols or, in the absence of the above, with other methods fit for the intended purpose or developed in accordance with scientific protocols.
-Where the above does not apply, validation of methods of analysis may further take place within a single laboratory according to an internationally accepted protocol.
+In accordance with Article 12 of Regulation (EC) No. 882/2004, laboratories designated for official control of pesticide residues must be accredited to ISO/IEC 17025.
+According to Article 11 of Regulation (EC) No. 882/2004, analytical methods used in the context of official controls shall comply with relevant European Union rules or with internationally recognised rules or protocols or, in the absence of the above, with other methods fit for the intended purpose or developed in accordance with scientific protocols.
+Where the above does not apply, validation of analytical methods may further take place within a single laboratory according to an internationally accepted protocol.

-According to Article 28 of Regulation 396/2005, technical guidelines dealing with the specific validation criteria and quality control procedures in relation to methods of analysis for the determination of pesticide residues may be adopted in accordance with the procedure referred to in Article 45(2) of this regulation.
-The present document entails mutually acceptable scientific rules for official pesticide residue analysis within the EU as agreed by all Member States of the European Union and constitutes a technical guideline in the sense of article 28 of Regulation 396/2005.
+According to Article 28 of Regulation (EC) No. 396/2005, technical guidelines dealing with the specific validation criteria and quality control procedures in relation to analytical methods for the determination of pesticide residues may be adopted in accordance with the procedure referred to in Article 45(2) of this regulation.
+The present document includes mutually acceptable scientific rules for official pesticide residue analysis within the EU as agreed by all Member States of the European Union and constitutes a technical guideline in the sense of article 28 of Regulation (EC) No. 396/2005.
 It should thus be consulted during audits and accreditations of official pesticide residue laboratories according to ISO/IEC 17025.